Tarzan Boy: Background

+In 1995, McShane announced his intention to re-record "Tarzan Boy" for release as a charity single.
+All proceeds were to have gone to the Northern Ireland AIDS Helpline and the AIDS clinic at the Royal Victoria Hospital in Belfast, but McShane died of an AIDS-related illness in March 1995 before he could re-record it.

 Chart performance

 "Tarzan Boy" was an international hit, debuting in the top five Italian charts and performing well in several other European countries, including Spain, Germany, the Netherlands, and notably, France, where "Tarzan Boy" was most successful, topping the charts there for five consecutive weeks.
 In the United Kingdom, it reached number 3 in September 1985.
 The single had success in the United States (where it was released by EMI), with the single remaining on the Billboard Hot 100 chart for six months and ultimately peaking at number 13 in early 1986.

-"Tarzan Boy" would re-enter the Billboard charts as a slightly re-recorded version at number 68 and peak at number 51 five weeks later.
-It would spend an additional 12 weeks on the chart, exiting the Hot 100 on June 12, 1993.
+In 1993, "Tarzan Boy" was featured on the soundtrack of the American film Teenage Mutant Ninja Turtles III, both in its original form and as a new remix by Daniel Abraham.
+It was released as a single from the soundtrack and would re-enter the Billboard charts at number 68 and peak at number 51 five weeks later.
+It would spend an additional 12 weeks on the chart, exiting the Hot 100 on 12 June 1993.

+Critical reception

+Upon its release in the US, Billboard wrote, "Disco novelty from Italy was a summertime smash in Europe, thanks to a maddeningly catchy swinging-through-the-vines hook."

+Uses in sports

+AEW wrestler, "Jungle Boy" Jack Perry used "Tarzan Boy" as his entrance music, and with Luchasaurus as Jurassic Express.
+As of the 2023 Major League Baseball season, "Tarzan Boy" was the walk-on song, or entrance music, played each time Mark Canha came to bat for the New York Mets.

+Czech Extraliga team HC Sparta Praha has used the chorus of the song regularly since the 1986–1987 season in its home arenas as their official goal song, played each time the team scores a goal.